bobschrag/token-matcher/README.md

 individually, as in `("#this" that "7.5")`.

-To customize what (e.g., punctuation) characters get stripped automatically from adjacent tokens, edit or rebind dynamic variable `*chars-to-strip*`.
+To customize what (e.g., punctuation) characters get stripped automatically from adjacent tokens, edit or rebind dynamic (Clojure) var `*chars-to-strip*`.
 Strippable characters that are not adjacent to alphanumeric tokens are discarded.
-A single trailing quote mark (`\'`) is handled specially, per dynamic variable `*allow-trailing-apostrophe*`.
+A single trailing quote mark (`\'`) is handled specially, per dynamic var `*allow-trailing-apostrophe*`.

-An application can also rebind dynamic variables...
+An application can also rebind dynamic vars...

 - `*token-substitutions*` (hashamp), to standardize selected tokens---e.g., to substitute `"a"` for `"an"`